Tecnarca/mostlyai-engine-prize/README.md

    Output → `output/seq_0.928417.csv`

 > 📌 The output folder is always created in the directory where you run the training script, regardless of input file location.

 ---

+## ⚡ Methodological improvements

+TabularARGN is a robust model for synthetic data generation.
+To further enhance its performance, several key improvements were implemented, primarily targeting generation accuracy.

+### Data Preparation

+The dataset preparation **only** involves feature reordering, crucial for TabularARGN’s training effectiveness:

+- **Feature Order Importance:** "Easy-to-learn" features are prioritized to optimize model learning.
+- **Flat Challenge:** Features are sorted primarily by the smallest number of unique values.
+In cases of ties, features with the highest frequency of their mode come first.
+- **Sequential Challenge:** Features are sorted by ascending frequency of their mode.

+### Training and Sampling Strategy

+- Multiple TabularARGN models (either 2 or 10) are trained to ensure selection of the best-performing model.
+- Multiple datasets are sampled from the best model, with only the highest-quality sample retained as the final output.

+### Improvements to Loss Function

+Significant enhancements were made to the TabularARGN loss function to achieve better accuracy and calibration:

+- **KL-Divergence Penalty:**
+  - Minimizing cross-entropy alone can lead to overly confident predictions.
+  - Incorporating a KL-divergence penalty helps maintain better calibrated probability outputs.

+- **Per-feature Loss Weighting:**
+  - Later-stage feature predictions (those benefiting from previously predicted columns) are penalized more for inaccuracies.
+  - Column losses are scaled linearly from 1.0 (initial features) up to 2.0 (final features).

+### Additional Optimizations

+Further minor adjustments include:

+- **Reduced Dropout:** Decreased from 0.25 to 0.15, improving performance due to less aggressive regularization.
+- **Attention Module Dropout:** Specifically for the sequential challenge, added dropout to the attention mechanism generating `seq_ctx` to reduce the model's reliance on attention.
+- **Allow bigger Network Size:** Enabling larger architectures when beneficial on the regressor and embedding heuristics.

+---